Canterbury, and Nelson-Marlborough and West Coast Regiment: West Coast

 Under the first two Militia Acts, no forces were raised on the West Coast until 1868.
 This was taken up with 'typical West Coast enthusiasm', and as a result of the Finian Riots a real need for law and order on the West Coast due to the presence of Fenian recruiters being incredibly active within New Zealand stretching from Whanganui to Invercargill.
 Hokitika had a large Irish population, became the de facto capital for New Zealand Fenianism.
 At this time, Father Larkin was a strong champion and voice for Fenianism within Hokitika.
-On the news of the execution of the 'Manchester Martyrs' Fr Larkin held a funeral parade in Hokitika with an empty coffin which was followed by 900 people on the 8th of March 1868.
+On the news of the execution of the 'Manchester Martyrs' Fr Larkin held a funeral parade in Hokitika with an empty coffin which was followed by 900 people on 8 March 1868.
 It is reputed that Fr Larkin was the brother of one of the killers of a British Police Sergeant.
 In response Fr Larkin was disciplined by the Roman Catholic Bishop.
 These actions lead to the local settlers being frightened and calls were made to raise a local Rifle Volunteer unit.

 Various letters held in archives quote that 40 residents from Hokitika offered to form a corps.
 A further 175 residents from Westport offered their support to form a local unit.
-In response to this 50 rifles and 10,000 ball were sent to Hokitika on the 28th of March.
+In response to this 50 rifles and 10,000 ball were sent to Hokitika on 28 March.
 Later 71 residents from Greymouth volunteered for service.

 A further 100 men were sworn in and a second corps was formed in that of the 2nd Westland Rifles.

 Later 81 men from Ross were sworn in and the 1st Totara Rifles was formed.
 A further 50 rifles were sent to Hokitika and 110 rifles were sent to Westport.
 Another 90 men from Charleston volunteered for service and a further 44 men from Kaniere formed the Kaniere Rifles.
 Mr. Bonar then approached the governor to ask if he would allow Hari Hari and Kaniere to from a joint company.

-Officially the 1st Westland Rifle Volunteers was raised and accepted on the 13th of March 1868.
+Officially the 1st Westland Rifle Volunteers was raised and accepted on 13 March 1868.
 In 1911 the 1st Westland Rifles was absorbed into the 12th Nelson Regiment.
-The Greymouth Ranger Volunteers was raised on the 26th of March 1868 however it was disbanded in 1883 and was reformed in 1884 as the Greymouth Rifle Volunteers before being absorbed into the 12th Nelson.
+The Greymouth Ranger Volunteers was raised on 26 March 1868 however it was disbanded in 1883 and was reformed in 1884 as the Greymouth Rifle Volunteers before being absorbed into the 12th Nelson.

-The 2nd Westland Rifle Volunteers was raised and accepted on the 26th of March 1868 but later it was disbanded on the 22nd of March 1870.
-The No 1 Company Totara Rifle Volunteers was raised on the 31st of March 1868 but was then disbanded on the 30th of June 1875.
+The 2nd Westland Rifle Volunteers was raised and accepted on 26 March 1868 but later it was disbanded on 22 March 1870.
+The No 1 Company Totara Rifle Volunteers was raised on 31 March 1868 but was then disbanded on 30 June 1875.

-The Westport Rifle Volunteers was raised and accepted on the 26th of March 1868 before being disbanded on the 26th of August 1869.
-The Charleston Rifle Volunteers was formed on the 17th of April 1868 however this unit was disbanded on the 1st of October 1868.
+The Westport Rifle Volunteers was raised and accepted on 26 March 1868 before being disbanded on 26 August 1869.
+The Charleston Rifle Volunteers was formed on 17 April 1868 however this unit was disbanded on 1 October 1868.

 The first corps formed on the West Coast are as follows: